Advisors -- Find G19 Information Here!Release Date: 05/31/2018 Staff Reference: g19session

 A note on timing

 We understand the need to allow for systems updates, practice changes and other aspects that are important to the advisor community.
-Therefore, we are phasing in the new standards over the next two years as follows:
+Therefore, we are phasing in the new standards over the next three years as follows:

 - New sales: Anticipated compensation for new Group Retirement Services sales are to be disclosed to contract holders beginning January 1, 2019.